Veeam Completes Acquisition of Securiti AI to Create the Industry’s First Trusted Data Platform for Accelerating Safe AI at Scale

 Securiti’s Sensitive Data Intelligence module detects hidden data in cloud platforms, classifies sensitive information, builds a searchable catalog, links personal data to owners for reporting, and highlights data risk areas.

-To comply with the Bill, platforms must:
+To comply with the Act, platforms must:

 • For age verification data, platforms must obtain voluntary, informed, specific, and withdrawable consent from users, and the data can only be used for age verification purposes unless additional consent is obtained.

-• For other personal data, such as a user's address, the same consent requirements apply, but consent must be obtained for the specific purpose the data is collected for, following the Australian Privacy Act 1988.
+• For other personal data, such as a user's address, the same consent requirements apply, but consent must be obtained for the specific purpose the data is collected for, following the Privacy Act 1988.

 How Securiti Can Help